-SEAC is a strategic initiative started in Southern California in 2015 formed by concerned building officials and solar professionals to develop permitting and inspection guidelines for solar and energy storage installation.
+SEAC was formed in 2015 in Southern California by concerned building officials and solar professionals as a strategic initiative to develop permitting and inspection guidelines for solar and energy storage installation.
 In 2020, with the support of a cooperative agreement with the U.S. Department of Energy Solar Energy Technologies Office, SEAC expanded into a national forum.